Multi-Horizon Representations with Hierarchical Forward Models for Reinforcement Learning: Experiments

 \section{Experiments}

 We evaluate HKSL with a series of questions and compare it against several relevant baselines.
 First, is HKSL more sample efficient in terms of agent-environment interactions than other representation learning methods (\S~\ref{exp:sample-efficiency})?
 Second, what is the efficacy of each of HKSL's components (\S~\ref{exp:abls})?
-Third, can the levels in HSKL learn to specialize in different magnitudes of temporal coarseness (\S~\ref{exp:can-special})?
-Finally, what does does $c^{l,l-1}$ consider when providing information to $l-1$ from $l$ (\S~\ref{exp:c})?
+Third, how well do HKSL's encoders capture task-relevant information relative to the baselines' encoders? (\S~\ref{exp:repr-analysis})?
+Finally, what does $c^{l,l-1}$ consider when providing information to $l-1$ from $l$ (\S~\ref{exp:repr-analysis})?